How To Find A Part Time Job During University - The Full Guide

-Google jobs does exactly what it says on the tin.
+Google jobs do exactly what it says on the tin.
 It uses the search engine to find jobs on other sites you might miss.

-What we’ve noticed however is it can pull a few jobs from ageeees ago…so we recommend using the filter section to make sure you’re finding relevant jobs.
+What we’ve noticed however is it can pull a few jobs from ages ago…so we recommend using the filter section to make sure you’re finding relevant jobs.